 3. Select a Testing Tech and Provider You Can Grow With

-If you have an app already at market and are looking to create another similar type of app, make sure you select a technology and vendor providing that you can use for your needs.
-For example, building your test cases with certain method or framework means that those test cases could be reused with your new application – at least in some extent.
-For this it is important to select a technology and vendor that is going to be able to handle your needs as your product scales, testing needs to cover new geographical area, and even support new platforms (e.g. Android -> iOS).
+If you have an app already at market and are looking to create another similar type of app, make sure you select technology and vendor providing that you can use for your needs.
+For example, building your test cases with a certain method or framework means that those test cases could be reused with your new application – at least to some extent.
+For this it is important to select a technology and vendor that is going to be able to handle your needs as your product scales, testing needs to cover a new geographical area, and even support new platforms (e.g. Android -> iOS).

 4. Test Automation is for You 24/7

-Test automation will help you to reduce time of testing new features and whole app by allowing test execution to happen 24/7.
+Test automation will help you to reduce the time of testing new features and whole app by allowing test execution to happen 24/7.

 5. Utilize Cloud-Based Testing Platform – Get Real Global Reach

-With service like Testdroid you can get instant access to over 250 real Android devices and over 15 different iOS variants.
+With service like Bitbar Testing, you can get instant access to over 250 real Android devices and over 15 different iOS variants.
 Especially in case of Android, devices are hand-picked from the global marketplace so that they provide you a significant coverage in volumes.
 Running automated tests on those devices is easy, fast and provide you all information from the real device execution – pre-processed, summarized and with full details.

 WHAT TYPE OF TESTING CAN BE INCLUDED IN DEVELOPMENT PHASE?

-Use cases are believed to be one of the best basis to build real world test cases.
+Use cases are believed to be one of the best basis to build real-world test cases.
 For some reason in the past, to automate the test generation process, there has been a large gap in bridging the high-level use cases and concrete tests that hammer your software.
 Here are some interesting – and yet more important – testing angles to keep in mind when you are planning the testing methods (and tools) for your mobile application, game or service:

 1. Enhance your Quality Assurance with Functional Automated Testing.

-The functional testing typically involves several steps to describe what the system does: From the identification of functions that software is expected to perform, creation of input data and output based on specification, the actual test case execution and comparison of actual and expected outputs.
+The functional testing typically involves several steps to describe what the system does: From the identification of functions that software is expected to perform, the creation of input data and output based on the specification, the actual test case execution and comparison of actual and expected outputs.
 In order to automate functional testing, it is highly recommended to adopt professional tools and run test cases again real Android and iOS devices.

 2. Improve Responsiveness of Application with Performance and Stress tests.